Garrett-Productions/udemyUltimateSEO/SectionsOfSEOCourse/offPageSEO.md

-BackLinks | Anchor texts |Figure out your Back LInks\
+BackLinks | Anchor texts |Figure out your Back Links

 Do-Follow Backlinks vs. No-Follow back Links
 - A Backlink is a mention of your website on an external website.